- Choosing the languages supported by the project and the analysis

 Then, all you have to do is translate these elements when translating the project.

-By default, the preview window is available in English and in French.
+By default, the report viewer window is available in English and in French.

-To translate the preview window, the windows corresponding to the print preview must be included in your application.
+To translate this window, you must integrate the windows corresponding to the report viewer into your application.
 These windows are supplied (as well as their WLanguage code) in \Programs\Data\Preset windows\Preview.
 See the online help for more details.

 Then, all you have to do is translate these windows.